Updated May 2020.

 Captions are more important than you might think.
 They improve video results in three ways: First, they make your video more accessible for people with hearing challenges.
 Second, they communicate your message to viewers who are watching on mobile devices with the sound off.
 Third, captions automatically boost video SEO by making your videos bot friendly.
 Adding captions to your YouTube and social media videos is more than a good idea; it’s a critical part of your video content strategy.

-By adding captions to your video, you automatically boost video SEO by making your videos text searchable and bot friendly (captions include a text transcript).
-Search engines love video captions, users like video captions, and social media feeds practically demand video captions—especially for mobile viewers.
-Bottomline: Video captions add significant organic search and SEO value all for a pretty minor investment.
+In short: Search engines love video captions, users want video captions, and social media feeds practically demand video captions—especially for mobile viewers.
+Adding video captions can boost your reach and improve SEO value for a pretty minor investment.

 Video Captions Make Videos Searchable

 If you want your video to rank among the top Google search results, you need captions.
 Why?
 Because search bots only read text, they can’t recognize images.
 Without captions, bots guess what your video is about based on the surrounding text.
 With captions, your whole video script becomes searchable.

 Video SEO is all about optimizing your video for Google’s search algorithm.
 You can add metadata, keywords, and surrounding text, but to get the most SEO benefit from your video, you need captions.
 Much as Google (and many users) would love to have algorithms that can recognize and categorize images, the technology is difficult to develop.
 For now, search engines are built to read text.

 Video Captions Increase Your Audience Size